12 gruesome songs about serial killers

 Melvins – Zodiac (Zodiac Killer)

 Electric Wizard and Slayer have also written songs about the Zodiac Killer, but this Melvins tune – from 1991’s Bullhead – is a belligerent blast of sludgy, sinister noise.
-The identity of the Zodiac Killer has never been identified, and only one of the cryptograms the Californian killer sent to the local Bay Area press has ever been solved.
-Operating between the late 1960s and early ’70s, Zodiac claimed to be responsible for 37 murders, there are only seven confirmed victims, two of whom survived.
-The case remains open and unsolved today.
+As of October 2021 the identity of the Zodiac Killer has finally been confirmed as Gary Francis Poste; up until now, though, only two of the cryptograms the Californian killer sent to the local Bay Area press had ever been solved.
+Operating between the late 1960s and early ’70s, Zodiac once claimed to be responsible for 37 murders, but there are seven confirmed victims at this point, two of whom survived.

 Cannibal Corpse – Eaten Back To Life (Alferd Packer)

 While its 11 songs aren’t exclusively about him, American death metallers Cannibal Corpse dedicated the whole of their 1990 debut album to the “memory of Alferd Packer, the first American cannibal (R.I.P.)”.
 Full of gruesome lyrics – ‘Hack, slice, chop, carve, rip and tear / Carving up your eyeballs, watch them sit and stare’ from Scattered Remains, Splattered Brains, for example – that are matched only by the intense sonic assault of the music, this album is full of lines inspired by, but not limited to, Packer, a gold prospector in the 19th century who allegedly killed and ate the rest of his mining party.